Tools

 For Baking Fish: Oval Baking Dish

-If you're looking to bake a side of fish like salmon or fish fillets, our Oval Baking Dish is the right choice.
-Crafted from Porcelain in France, it not only is oven safe, but it is beautiful enough to serve out of.
-Take it straight from oven to table, no problem with this dish.
+If you're looking to bake a side of fish, our Oval Baking Dish is the right choice.
+Crafted from French Porcelain, it not only is oven safe, but it is beautiful enough to serve out of.
+Take it straight from oven to table and prepare for the oohs and ahhs to commence.

 For Grilling Shrimp: Carbon Steel Grill Frying Pan